dylanrandle/pynterp/README.md

 # `pynterp`: Interpretable Machine Learning in Python

-The bottleneck to deploying machine learning, and to its use more broadly in a great range of problems in business in society, is a lack of interpretability and the notion that "we can't trust this black-box".
+The bottleneck to deploying machine learning, and therefore its use more broadly in a great range of problems in business and society, is a lack of interpretability.
+This is the sentiment "we can't trust this black-box".
 This repository aims to replicate various interpretable machine learning algorithms for their broad use and dissemination.

 ## Installation